 As part of KLA Art Labs I was involved with 2 workshops.
 1 dealing with deepening our observation skills and a collaboration with performance artist Mo Seira about engaging with performance art in public spaces.

 Earlier this year I was a participant on the East African Soul Train, traveling from Nairobi to Mombasa on the Lunatic Line.
 We were encouraged to collaborate with fellow artists in the confines of a moving train and create something that was reflective of our personal experiences.
-The theme … Read the rest
+The theme of the residency which lasted a week was Kovu Safarini – My Scar.

 The practice of Yoga can be very rewarding.
 I have experienced increased energy, concentration and flexibility.
 I’ve also been able to relieve my anxiety and develop a deeper sense of well being.

 I think its important to learn to love, appreciate and listen to ones body.
-Too often we are … Read the rest
+Too often we are not in tune with our bodies until we become sick then we begin to notice what is going on!